crossminer/maracas/docs/index.md

 A class extends from `java.lang.Exception`.
 This change is binary compatible.
-However, this change triggers compilation errors given that methods depending on the modified type need to add it in the throws declaration.
+However, it triggers a set of compilation errors given that methods depending on the modified type need to add it in the throws declaration.

 **Detection**